No products in the cart.

 When starting plants indoors, you have more control over the results.
 You can grow transplants inside to plant into the garden soil or place them in pots.
 These seeds mature sooner compared to direct-seeded plants.

 Furthermore, you can succession planting several times per season for a continuous harvest.
-For example, you can plant your lettuce seeds indoors for transplanting and sow seeds directly every two to three weeks in the garden.
+For example, you can plant your lettuce seeds indoors for transplanting and sow seeds directly in the garden every two to three weeks.

-You must also harden off your seedlings by exposing them to cooler temperatures, dryer conditions, and more sun.
+It would be best to harden your seedlings off by exposing them to cooler temperatures, dryer conditions, and more sun.
 If not hardened off, your plants can suffer transplant shock.
 You can consider these plants available as seeds to start vegetable plants indoors.

 Or they can be plants in the form of seedlings ready to transplant to the garden.